paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

      <div class="callout callout-info">

-     Make sure the **AF/MF** (Auto Focus, Manual Focus) setting on the lens of the camera is set to **AF** and that the camera mode on the top of the camera is set to **Av**.
+     Make sure the <strong>AF/MF</strong> (Auto Focus, Manual Focus) setting on the lens of the camera is set to <strong>AF</strong> and that the camera mode on the top of the camera is set to <strong>Av</strong>.
 This setting prioritises the aperture, which controls the amount of light that passes through the lens, affecting the sensor's exposure to light.

      </div>